tibbben/geospatial-visualization/syllabus.md

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
 -   Obtain at least three data layers and store in correct file system location.
 -   Be ready to present the data gathering/transformation process and solution in the next class meeting.
+-   Schedule a meeting with one of instructors to discuss class project; must be on or before Friday September 8th.

 >  [slide deck](slides/slides020.html){:target="\_blank"}